choptastic/erlang_ds/README.md

-  does it which way.  `get` and `set`, for example, which are the most common operations in any of my codebases (and I suspect the most common in yours as well) are implemented in `maps` as `get` and `put`, in `dict` as `find` and `store`, and in `proplists` as `get_value` and *not implemented* (basically, just delete the old value and prepend the new `{Key,Value}` tuple).
+  does it which way.  `get` and `set`, for example, which are the most common operations in any of my codebases (and I suspect the most common in yours as well) are implemented in `maps` as `get` and `put`, in `dict` as `find` and `store`, in `proplists` as `get_value` and *not implemented* (basically, just delete the old value and prepend the new `{Key,Value}` tuple), or with the `lists` module as `keyfind` and `keystore`.

-None of this is to criticize the Erlang team - they do incredible work, and they can't do everything for everyone.
+None of this is to criticize the Erlang team - they do incredible work, and they can't do everything for everyone, nor should every API for every data structure be exactly the same.
+Indeed, the `lists:key*` functions are individually more flexible for lists of tuples of all sizes (not just the `{Key, Value}` tuples.
+But for someone using mostly `{Key, Value}` tuples, `lists:key:*` are overkill (but are very handy to use under the hood for the functions in Erlang DS).

 Perhaps my use cases are not useful to the community at large, but I suspect there are others out there like me who need or want this kind of utility.

+Further, I acknowledge that there likely some inefficiencies here, or methods where I might be using a less-than ideal implementation, and for that, I'm open to comments and pull requests to improve the software.

+## Final Comment

 Erlang DS was originally called `sigma_proplist` using a module called just `pl`.
 "Sigma" is just a reference to the author's software business, [Sigma